Summer JOY

 • Parent/guardian drops child(ren) off and picks child up at designated locations on each session’s schedule.

-• Children must be sun-screened when dropped off.
-Sunscreen will be reapplied during the day.
+• Sunscreen will be reapplied during the day.

 • Masks are optional.